cdoublev/css/doc/parse/parser.md

 Parsing is the process of deriving an unstructured input into a representation that exposes its syntactic structure, by applying the production rules of the grammar that corresponds to the input language.

-A **derivation** is the path that is followed to traverse the input and the production rules.
+A **derivation** is the path followed to traverse the input and production rules.

+**Note:** in functional programming, `traverse` is a function that could be described as a more powerfull version of the `reduce` function, and parsing does indeed reduce a string into an object, but both functions are not powerfull enough to parse CSS.

 A **derivation tree** (aka. concrete tree or parse tree) is a hierarchical representation of this traversal.
 A branch node represents a non-terminal, a combination, or a repetition, as a container for zero or more component values.
 A leaf node represents a terminal as a component value.